origamisaturn/KAGP/mkdocs/docs/implementation.md

 - note that diagram only shows outputs used in get_command(), many more outputs may be exposed to the log.
 - add example script for using log
 - remember to go back and add width/height/alt for all images
+- write a custom CSS class for centered figures.
+- Consider making the subheadings in C.6 stand out more, like underlining or prepending it with "finding X."

 Variables I have to take a look at,
 $$\begin{gather}